 Maintain fit testing equipment and consumables related to fit testing

-Provide reports on fit testing results .
+Provide reports on fit testing results to CHECC, Work Health Safety, Divisional Executive Director and Standard 3 Preventing and Controlling Healthcare Associated Infections.

 CHS Procurement must ensure:

 There is a sustainable supply of suitable respirators that meet the requirements of ACT Health and CHS workers.